Top 10 Temples of Asia

 5. Shwedagon Pagoda | Yangon

-Moving further north than Thailand, the next country on our tour is Myanmar, where the temples and pagodas of the region have survived fires, wars and bad weather.
+Moving further north than Thailand, the next country on our list is Myanmar, where the temples and pagodas of the region have survived fires, wars and bad weather.
 It is the Southeast Asian country which has the largest number of Buddhist temples.

 The first site to see is certainly Rangoon.
 It is here that you can discover Shwedagon, the most sacred pagoda of the country but also the most majestic temples in the country.